Eisaku Ogasawara: Rebels 55.5 kg tournament

 He won his next three fights, defeating Dekdoi TNmuaythai and Issei Saenchaigym by KO, and defeating Kaopong Por.Petchmanee by decision.

 Ogasawara participated in the Rebels 55.5 kg tournament, facing Keisuke Miyamoto in the tournament semifinals.
 He won by majority decision.
-He is scheduled to face his brother Yukinori Ogasawara in the final for the inaugural REBELS-RED 55.5kg title.
-He was re-scheduled to fight King Kyosuke for the KNOCK OUT RED Super Bantamweight title.
+He is scheduled to face his brother Yukinori Ogasawara in the final for the inaugural REBELS-RED 55.5 kg title.
+He was rescheduled to fight King Kyosuke for the KNOCK OUT RED Super Bantamweight title.
 He won the fight with a body kick knockout, mid-way through the third round.

 KNOCK OUT RED Super Bantamweight champion

-Ogasawara was scheduled to face the former DEEP KICK 57.5kg champion Hiro Yokono in a non-title bout at KNOCK OUT 2021 vol.3 on July 18, 2021.
+Ogasawara was scheduled to face the former DEEP KICK 57.5 kg champion Hiro Yokono in a non-title bout at KNOCK OUT 2021 vol.3 on July 18, 2021.
 He won the fight by a second-round knockout.
 Both the knockout and the knockdown that preceded it were scored it the same manner, by low kick, which Ogasawara had been throwing throughout the bout.

 Ogasawara was scheduled to make his first KNOCK OUT title defense against Issei Saenchaigym at KNOCK OUT 2021 vol.6 on November 28, 2021.
 He won the fight by unanimous decision.

 Ogasawara was booked to face Takuma Ota at KNOCK OUT 2022 vol.2 on March 12, 2022.
 He won the fight by unanimous decision.

 Featherweight

 Ogawasara vacated the Knock Out Red Super bantamweight title on August 18, 2022.
 On the same day, it was announced that Ogasawara would face Takeru for the vacant KNOCK OUT RED Featherweight title at KNOCK OUT 2022 vol.5 on September 23, 2022.
 He won the fight and the vacant title by a second-round knockout.

 Ogasawara faced Chartpayak Saksatun at KNOCK OUT 2022 vol.8 on December 11, 2022.
 Despite twice knocking Chartpayak down, Ogasawara lost the fight by a third-round technical knockout, as his opponent was able to open a cut above Ogasawara's eye midway through the final round.

 Ogasawara faced the three-weight Lumpinee Boxing Stadium champion Ronachai Tor.Ramintra at KNOCK OUT 2023 SUPER BOUT BLAZE on March 5, 2023.
 He won the fight by unanimous decision, with scores of 29–28, 30–28 and 30–27.

+Ogasawara faced Tongmeechai Fellow Gym at KNOCK OUT 2023 vol.2 on June 11, 2023.
+He won the fight by majority decision, with scores of 29–28, 30–29 and 29–29.

+Ogasawara faced Yodwittaya YiewBangSaen at ONE Friday Fights 30 on August 25, 2023.
+He won the fight by knockout, 31 seconds into the opening round.

+Ogasawara faced Pansak Wor.Wantawee at KNOCK OUT 2023 vol.5 on November 5, 2023.